-Texture can be one of the scariest elements of decorating but it is actually one of the most important.
+Incorporating patterns and texture into your home can be one of the scariest elements of decorating, but is actually one of the most important.
 Every room needs it and it is the key ingredient to creating a warm, comfortable and interesting home.

 Using texture and pattern can create visual stimulation in a neutral and subtle space, but can also have a calming influence in a more colourful, livelier environment.

-You can keep things subtle by using neutral tones with layers of different textures, but if you are wanting to spice things up abit you can go with mixing colours and patterns.
+You can keep things subtle by using neutral tones with layers of different textures.
+However, if you are wanting to spice things up abit you can go with mixing colours and patterns.

 Here are a few ways you can incorporate texture & pattern